Hyunjin (Stray Kids singer)

 Hwang Hyun-jin (born March 20, 2000), known mononymously as Hyunjin, is a South Korean rapper and singer.
 He is a member of the South Korean boy band Stray Kids, formed by JYP Entertainment in 2017.

 Aside from his work with Stray Kids, he has worked as a television presenter, hosting the weekly Korean music program Show!
-Music Core (2019–2021), and has worked as a brand ambassador for luxury brands, such as Versace, Cartier, and Givenchy Beauty.
+Music Core (2019–2021), and has worked as a brand ambassador for luxury brands, such as Versace, Cartier, Givenchy Beauty, and Guess.

 Early life and education

 Hwang Hyun-jin was born on March 20, 2000, in Seoul, South Korea.

 Hyunjin had no dance training prior to becoming a trainee idol.
 He was scouted on the street by a JYP Entertainment agent during his third year of middle school, while shopping with his mother.

 He majored in practical dance at the School of Performing Arts Seoul (SOPA) and officially graduated on February 15, 2019.
 He took the 2019 College Scholastic Ability Test (CSAT) before attending Global Cyber University, where he studied in the Department of Practical Language.